pbrisbin/drync/README.md

 Eventually, this project should split into the following packages:

 - `conduit-progress` - show progress as data moves through a conduit
+- `conduit-throttle` - throttle data as it moves through a conduit
 - `google-oath2` - token exchange logic
 - `google-api` - service agnostic Google API client
 - `google-drive` - API client specifically for the Drive API